 Enter the last name, specialty or keyword for your search below.

 The Organization has the obligation to report certain findings and determinations of the JHM IRBs to the appropriate regulatory agencies when required.
 These are IRB findings of unanticipated problems presenting risks to subjects or others and of serious or continuing non-compliance (see Policy on Prompt Reporting of Reportable Events) and determinations that a research study must be suspended or terminated (see Policy on Suspension or Termination of IRB Approved Research).

 The Institutional Official (IO) is authorized as the individual who will submit reports when a JHM IRB has made a determination under the cited policies.
 In cases where the IRB and IO determine that additional information is required before submitting a final report, a preliminary report may be made to the appropriate officials, supporting federal agency, OHRP, and/or FDA as applicable.

-A draft preliminary or final report will be prepared for review by the IO and General Counsels (GCs).
+A draft preliminary or final report will be prepared by OHSR Compliance staff for review by the IO and General Counsels (GCs).
 The draft report will contain the following information:

-- The actions taken by the organization and IRB, including plans to protect the rights and welfare of the participants
+- The actions taken by the IRB and/or the organization, including plans to protect the rights and welfare of the participants; and,

 These are: Department of Agriculture, Department of Energy, National Aeronautics and Space Administration, Commerce Department, Consumer Product Safety Commission, Housing and Urban Development, Department of Justice, Department of Defense, Department of Education, Veterans Administration, National Science Foundation, Department of Transportation, Environmental Protection Agency, Agency for International Development, Office of Science and Technology Policy, Department of Homeland Security, Social Security Administration, and the Central Intelligence Agency.